-Differently from seagrass, the descriptors used to monitor coralligenous assemblages vary greatly from one team to another and from one region to another, as well as their measuring protocol (Piazzi et al., 2019a and references therein).
-A first standardised sheet for coralligenous monitoring was created in the context of the Natura 2000 programmes, which solved only partially the issues about comparability among data (Fig. 5).
-However, methods and descriptors taken into account must be the subject of a standardised protocol.
-Although many disparities among data acquisition methods still occur, an integrated and standardised procedure named STAR (STAndaRdized coralligenous evaluation procedure) for monitoring the condition of coralligenous reefs has recently been proposed (Piazzi et al., 2019a).
+53. Differently from seagrass, the descriptors used to evaluate the status of coralligenous assemblages vary greatly from one team to another and from one region to another, as well as their measuring protocols (Piazzi et al., 2019a and references therein).
+A first standardized sheet for coralligenous monitoring was created in the context of the Natura 2000 programmes, which solved only partially the issues about comparability among data (Fig. 5).
+However, methods and descriptors taken into account must be the subject of a standardized protocol.
+Although many disparities among data acquisition methods still occur, an integrated and standardized procedure named STAR

+(STAndaRdized\coralligenous evaluation procedure) for monitoring the condition of coralligenous reefs has recently been proposed (Piazzi et al., 2019a).